 performance and fiscal health have changed over time.

-F PAGE(S)
+PAGE(S)

-Net Position By Component 63
+Net Position By Component 73

-Changes In Net Position 64
+Changes In Net Position 74

-Fund Balances Of Governmental Funds 65
+Fund Balances Of Governmental Funds 75

-Governmental Funds Changes In Fund Balances 66
+Governmental Funds Changes In Fund Balances 76

 REVENUE CAPACITY

-These schedules contain information to help the reader assess the District's most significant sou rces of
+These schedules contain information to help the reader assess the District's most significant to the contain information to help the reader assess the District's most significant to the contain information to help the reader assess the District's most significant to the contain information to help the reader assess the District's most significant to the contain information to help the reader assess the District's most significant to the contain information to help the reader assess the District's most significant to the contain information to help the reader assess the District's most significant to the contain information to the contain the cont gnificant sources of

 revenue.

-Assessed Value And Actual Value Of Taxable Property 67
+Assessed Value And Actual Value Of Taxable Property 77

-Direct And Overlapping Property Tax Rates 68
+Direct And Overlapping Property Tax Rates 78

-Principal Property Tax Payers 69
+Principal Property Tax Payers 79

-General Fund Property Tax Levies And Collections 70
+General Fund Property Tax Levies And Collections 80

 DEBT CAPACITY

-These schedules contain information to help the reader assess the affordability of the District's clevel of debt and the District's ability to issue debt in the future. current
+These schedules contain information to help the reader assess the affordability of the ne District's current

+level of debt and the District's ability to issue debt in the future.

-Ratios Of Outstanding Debt By Type 71
+Ratios Of Outstanding Debt By Type 81

-Ratios Of General Bonded Debt Outstanding And Legal Debt Margin 72
+Ratios Of General Bonded Debt Outstanding And Legal Debt Margin 82

-Direct And Overlapping Governmental Activities Debt 73
+Direct And Overlapping Governmental Activities Debt 83

-DEMOGRAPHIC AND ECONOMIC INFORMATION

-These schedules offer demographic and economic indicators to help the reader understand the environment within which the District's financial activities take place.